-Posttraumatic stress disorder or (PTSD) sufferers often experience flashbacks or nightmares related to their trauma.
-If these thoughts cause any physical signs associated with posttraumatic stress disorder (PTSD), they could be triggering flashbacks.
+Posttraumatic stress disorder (PTSD) sufferers often experience flashbacks or nightmares related to their trauma.
+If these thoughts cause any physical signs associated with posttraumatic stress disorder (PTSD), they could trigger flashbacks.
 Sometimes, these ideas can become so strong that they cause people to experience flashbacks and intense emotional distress.

-Intrusive ideas may be harmful to someone’s mental well-being if they frequently occur enough or persist long enough for them to become problematic.
+Intrusive ideas may harm someone’s mental well-being if they frequently occur or persist long enough to become problematic.
 Thoughts can ultimately harm one’s mental well-being.
 Eating disorders often cause people who suffer from them to be concerned about the health risks they might face if they eat certain foods.
 To eat well, they must first control their emotions when faced with difficult situations.

 What causes them?

-Random intrusive thoughts can be triggered by unexpected noise to random notions that sometimes wander into our brains.
+Random intrusive thoughts can be triggered by unexpected noise to arbitrary notions that sometimes wander into our brains.
 As quickly as they enter, they exit.
 They do not leave any lasting impressions.

-If these ideas do not serve us tend to disappear quickly, but intrusive ones stick around for more extended periods.
+If these ideas do not serve us, they tend to disappear quickly, but intrusive ones stick around for extended periods.

-Some people who experience intrusive ideas may have an underlying mental illness such as obsessive-compulsive disorder (OCD) or posttraumatic stress disorder (PTSD).
-They may also be a sign of something else going wrong with your body, like an infection or diabetes.
+Some people who experience intrusive ideas may have an underlying mental illness, such as obsessive-compulsive disorder (OCD) or posttraumatic stress disorder (PTSD).
+They may also indicate something else going wrong with your body, like an infection or diabetes.